 3. EQ Bank

-EQ Bank is frequently touted as one of the best neobanks in Canada for savings accounts.
+EQ Bank is the OG online bank in Canada and is frequently touted as one of the best neobanks for savings accounts.
 It is the digital subsidiary of Equitable Bank, a Canadian bank specializing in residential and commercial real estate lending services.
-They launched their personal banking arm, EQ Bank, in 2016.
+It launched a personal banking arm in 2016, which is EQ Bank.

-Their most popular account is the EQ Bank Savings Plus, which is more like a blend of a chequing and savings account, with free Interac e-Transfers, bill payments, no minimum balance and no fees.
+Their most popular account is the EQ Bank Savings Plus, which is more like a blend of a chequing and savings account.
+It’s free with no minimum balance requirements and allows for most types of transactions, including Interac e-Transfers, bill payments, mobile cheque deposits, and more.
 The account receives 2.50% annual interest which is calculated daily and paid out monthly.

 4. KOHO

 KOHO is more of a financial tech company than an online bank, but it still deserves a spot on this list.
-They've partnered with Mastercard to offer the KOHO Prepaid credit card in four different account options, each with different perks.
+They’ve partnered with Mastercard to offer the KOHO Prepaid credit card along with four different account options to choose from, each with different perks:

 It's incredibly quick and easy to set up your KOHO account online or through the app, and you can link your account to your Apple Pay, Google Pay or Samsung Pay.
 KOHO is available for all Canadian residents.